 What is business process automation?

-Business process automation (BPA) is a way for organizations to streamline their operations through technology.
-With BPA, digitally mature companies reduce their reliance on human intervention by automating a range of repetitive tasks.
+Business process automation (BPA) is a way for organizations to streamline their core processes end-to-end through a platform.
+With BPA, organizations can reduce their reliance on human intervention by automating a range of repetitive tasks.

 - Accelerate everyday operations